Phytoplasma palmicola

 Candidatus Phytoplasma palmicola is a phytoplasma first detected in Mozambique in 2007.
 A symptomology similar to coconut lethal yellowing disease (LYD) was found.
-This same disease was then found in Côte d’Ivoire.
+This same disease was then found in Ivory Coast.
 It was discovered by Harrison et al., 2014 to be due to a species nova which they named Candidatus Phytoplasma palmicola and assigned to novel Candidatus Phytoplasma subgroup 16SrXXII-B.

 Distribution

-Geographic range includes Mozambique and Côte d’Ivoire.
+Geographic range includes Mozambique and Ivory Coast.